hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - O. Penrose and L. Onsager, 1956:  Bose-Einstein condensation and liquid helium.  *Physical Review*, 104:  576-583.

 - E. M. Purcell, 1977:  Life at low Reynold number.  *American Journal of Physics*, 45:  3-11.

+- H. Rouse and S. Ince, 1957:  *History of Hydraulics*.
+State University of Iowa.

 - A. Shapere and F. Wilczek, 1989a:  Geometry of self-propulsion at low Reynolds number.  *Journal of Fluid Mechanics*, 198:  557-585.